 Nancy Aguirre specializes in Latin American history with an emphasis on modern Mexico and the U.S./Mexico Borderlands.
 She earned a B.A. from the University of Texas of the Permian Basin, an M.A. from the University of Chicago, and her Ph.D. from the University of Texas at El Paso.
 Her research focuses on right-wing Mexican exiles forced into the United States during the Mexican Revolution of 1910-1920.

 Professor Aguirre is the Project Director for "Latino Americans: 500 Years of History," an initiative funded by the National Endowment for the Humanities and the American Library Association.
 "Latino Americans: 500 Years of History" aims to tell the history of Latinos in South Carolina's Lowcountry, which dates back to the early sixteenth century.
 This project also celebrates Latino culture and this community's contributions to the Lowcountry.
-For more information on this initiative, including the 2015-2016 programming schedule, please visit www.citadel.edu/latinoamericans
+For more information on this initiative, please visit www.citadel.edu/latinoamericans

 Office: 424A Capers Hall

 Vita: Dr. Aguirre's Vita